Back to Blog

 }

 Notice how the kernel uses blockIdx.x, blockDim.x, and threadIdx.x to calculate a unique global index for each thread.
-I check array bounds since the number of threads might be rounded up to the next block size, and the host code calculates the number of blocks needed using ceiling division.
+The host code checks array bounds because the number of threads may be rounded up to the next block size, and it calculates the required number of blocks using ceiling division.
 Each thread processes exactly one element—a clean one-to-one mapping between threads and data.

 Quiz